 Wrestler B worked as a fireman in Marietta, Georgia.
 He thought he was going to be the biggest deal in the wrestling business since Gorgeous George.
 So he quit the day job to wrestle ”full time” and became such a big star all over The Southeast.
 He even received national exposure by appearing on Georgia Championship Wrestling that aired on TBS.
 In fact, he also booked matches and feuds in the Georgia territory and for Ron Fuller’s Southeastern/Continental territory He also worked further behind the scenes as a locker room enforcer for both territories was later a WCW Road Agent.

 All four of his sons later became wrestlers.
-The oldest three are best known for being solid lower level talent in WCW for over a decade.
+The oldest three are best known for being solid lower-level talent in WCW for over a decade.
 Yet his youngest son became a huge star in WWE as one of The New Age Outlaws.
-However, years of forsaking a day job that provides health insurance and a retirement plan has come back to haunt their father.
+However, years of forsaking a day job that provides health insurance and a retirement plan have come back to haunt their father.
 Over two decades after the old territories in The Southeast have dried up, he is still wrestling near the age of seventy.
-He now makes his home at high school gyms and local fairgrounds in front of just a few hundred people and earning a small fee each month.
+He now makes his home at high school gyms and local fairgrounds in front of just a few hundred people and earns a small fee each month.

 He is looked at as a hero and a role model by those in the locker room.
 Many rookies on the independent scene in The Southeast.
 In addition to many veteran wrestlers in the area whom he took under his wing over the years.
 While Wrestler A on the other hand often discourages young hopefuls from entering the wrestling business.
 Often reminding them of how all those years of wrestling in the ring screwed up his body and his family life.